mbiesiad/awesome-astronomy/README.md

 > _A full moon captured July 18, 2008.
 Credit: NASA/Sean Smith https://asd.gsfc.nasa.gov/blueshift/index.php/2015/02/12/no-mardi-gras-under-a-full-moon/_

-[Moon Society](https://www.moonsociety.org/) - is a space advocacy organization, founded in 2000, and dedicated to promoting large-scale human exploration, research, and settlement of the Moon.
+[Moon Society](https://www.moonsociety.org/) - space advocacy organization, founded in 2000, and dedicated to promoting large-scale human exploration, research, and settlement of the Moon.

+# Experiments

+* [LIGO](https://www.ligo.caltech.edu/) - large-scale physics experiment and observatory to detect cosmic gravitational waves and to develop gravitational-wave observations as an astronomical tool.

+# Observatories

+* [VO](http://ivoa.net/) - Virtual observatory.
+Collection of interoperating data archives and software tools which utilize the internet to form a scientific research environment in which astronomical research programs can be conducted.

 # Society